THE BEE, CHICAGO, AND ME.

 The Windy City is my favorite city.

-I spent summer 2017 at DDB Chicago and fell in love with the Windy City!
+I spent a summer at DDB Chicago and fell in love with the Windy City!
 When I wasn’t working, I was watching improv shows, making friends, visiting museums/parks/beaches, and taking in the city while sitting on a glass floor 1,353 feet in the air.
 This video – filmed and edited by me – shows summertime Chicago from my perspective.

 According to Myers-Briggs, I am an INFJ.